amirhossein-razlighi/mlx3D/README.md

-# Mlx3D
+# Mlx3D : A library for deep learning with 3D data using mlx
 <p align="center">
   <img src="./Logo.jpeg" height="250" width="auto">
-  <h2 style="border-bottom: none;"> A library for deep learning with 3D data using mlx </h2>
 </p>

-[Still in early stages of development.]

 # Introduction
 Mlx3D provides efficient, fast and reusable components for 3D Computer Vision research with [MLX](https://github.com/ml-explore/mlx) (Machine learning research on Apple Silicon).

 # Development
-As we are in an early stage of development, we are looking for contributors to help us build this library.
+As we are in an **early stages of development**, we are looking for contributors to help us build this library.
 If you are interested in contributing, please feel free to file an issue and get started!

 # Roadmap
 - [x] Implement `Mesh` structure